menu

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Bay Pines has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Bay Pines has few renters and college students.
 But the biggest reason it is quieter in Bay Pines than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Bay Pines may be for you.

 Bay Pines is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-As is often the case in a small town, Bay Pines doesn't have a public transportation system that people use for their commute.
+Bay Pines is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The education level of Bay Pines citizens is substantially higher than the typical US community, as 30.68% of adults in Bay Pines have at least a bachelor's degree.
+The overall education level of Bay Pines citizens is substantially higher than the typical US community, as 30.68% of adults in Bay Pines have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Bay Pines in 2022 was $44,885, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
 This equates to an annual income of $179,540 for a family of four.
 However, Bay Pines contains both very wealthy and poor people as well.